nextui-org/nextui/.changeset/happy-cameras-whisper.md

 ---
-"@nextui-org/use-scroll-position": minor
+"@nextui-org/use-scroll-position": patch
 ---

-clearing throttleTimeout when it is supposed to be null in useScrollPosition
+clearing throttleTimeout when it is supposed to be null in useScrollPosition (#3139)